BusFactor1Inc/evmas/README.md

 Files may be included with the .include "<filename>" directive and are inserted inline into the bytecode stream.

-Basic, non-recursively expanded macros can be defined with the .macro
+Basic, non-recursively expanded macros with arguments (ie. you can't yet use a macro within a macro) can be defined with the .macro
 operator:

 	.macro add3 (x y z) (x y add z add)